I write books for founders, owners,

 If any of that sounds familiar, we should talk.

-No pitch, no pressure, just a conversation about the book you think you could write, who it’s for, and whether I’m the right person to write it with you.
+No pitch, no pressure, just a conversation about the book you think you could write, who it’s for, and whether I’m the right person to write it for you.

 Let's talk